 These resources are popular library databases that our science students choose to utilize semester after semester.
 NOTE: a student ID and password is required.

 It's a part of college - completing an internship in the field.
-Start here by accessing some popular internship resources.
+Start here by accessing some popular internship resources for science majors.

 In addition to AU's financial aid program and Choose Ohio First scholarship program for science majors, there are other organizations interested in supporting the education and training of environmental science students in particular.